CarlesRojas/lime-launcher/README.md

 - Auto open apps while searching
 - Fresh new wallpaper every day
 - No data sent to anyone
-- Customize it to your liking
+- Customize to your liking
 - Alphabetical filtering

 ## Debug using ADB